Rasmi20/git-unlimited-commits-contributions/Readme.md

 - Run `python py.py`
   <br />
 - Hurrayyy!!!
 That's it!!
 Just wait now and your commits will br increasing, check on your github profile

+# "4320" Contribution in 24 hrs

+## Automated Contributions